machinateur/website/templates/markdown/blog/how-to-sanitize-full-html-5-documents-with-htmlpurifier.md

  is a popular library.
 Sanitization is commonly used in content management systems and really all kinds of software that deals with web content.

-Not long ago I had tou find out the hard way, that it has its drawbacks, in terms of usability.
+Not long ago I had to find out the hard way, that it has its drawbacks, in terms of usability.
 That's because it does not come with HTML5 support.

 That said, let me just mention that this article is quite shopware 6 specific.